jakguru/hazteam-sop/readme.md

 probationary period.
 Additionally, a possible longer period could be enforced depending on the offense.
 In the event the member continues the negative behavior and is involved in a third incident, they are dishonorably discharged from the team.
 “Three strikes, you’re out.”
+*  Any community affiliate that posts inappropriate content as outlined in our rules/policies/SOPs, is subject to a kick and/or ban if an administrator deems necessary.

 ## Clan Matches and/or Challenges:
 *  Any requests for a clan match, tournament or challenge are required to be forwarded to Nymesis or AJZ.
 In their